 - A major aviation workers compensation insurer and government contractor in government contracts lawsuit with U.S. relating to the National Defense Projects Rating Plan.

-Mr. Giannotto has been selected for inclusion in U.S. News-Best Lawyers in the area of Mining Law, Chambers USA: America's Leading Lawyers for Business in the area of Environmental Law and D.C.
+Mr. Giannotto was recognized by Best Lawyers as 2017 “Lawyer of the Year” for Mining Law in Washington, D.C.
+He has been repeatedly selected for inclusion in U.S. News-Best Lawyers in the area of Mining Law, Chambers USA: America's Leading Lawyers for Business in the area of Environmental Law and D.C.
 Super Lawyers in the areas of Business Litigation and Environmental Law.
-He is also recognized as a leading lawyer in the areas of environmental and energy litigation by Legal 500 US, and listed in The International Who’s Who of Mining Lawyers and The International Who’s Who of Business Lawyers.
+Mr. Giannotto is also recognized as a leading lawyer in the areas of environmental and energy litigation by Legal 500 U.S., and listed in The International Who’s Who of Mining Lawyers and The International Who’s Who of Business Lawyers.
 In 1997, the Secretary for Natural Resources of the Commonwealth of Virginia appointed Mr. Giannotto to a blue ribbon panel to investigate and evaluate the Water Quality Program of the Commonwealth's Department of Environmental Quality.

 While attending law school, Mr. Giannotto served as a senior editor of the Harvard Law Review.